UncleGoogle/galaxy-integration-humblebundle/README.md

 ![Humble bookmarked](resources/Bookmarking.png)

-3. The view that you just created will show in the bookmark list as an _Humble Bundle_ duplicate, so you want to rename it.
-To do so click with right mouse button on the new bookmark itself and select _Rename bookmark_ changing name with something you like as for example _Humble Store & Subsc_.
+3. The view that you've just created will show in the bookmark list as an _Humble Bundle_ duplicate, so you want to rename it.
+To do so click with right mouse button on the new bookmark itself and select _Rename bookmark_ changing name with something you like as for example _Humble Owned + Choices_.

 ![Humble Rename Bookmark](resources/Bookmark_rename.png)

 4. Now when you select the new bookmark you can view (and search!) both owned and subscription Humble Bundle games.

   ![Hmmble Store and Subsc](resources/Bookmark_renamed.png)

-Tip: you can also create an _All games_ bookmark in a similar way to include also subscriptions games as they were owned games.

 ## Bug Reporting
 This integrations uses sentry.io to report anonymous error reports.